GEEGABYTE1/Brick/README.md

 Moreover, the interaction of registries is inspired by USCC's computations.

-Brick does basic statistical, arithmetic, and series and sequence calculations at the moment.
+Brick does basic statistical and arithmetic Calculations.

+However, in the future, there may be more commands coming to support more mathematical computation processes by the request of the public!

 To interact with registers, inputs must be in binary code as described in `systemback.py`.
 Assembly Language is to use basic arithmetic operations with different registers.
 There are specific commmands listed below: